 As previously noted, a key consideration of IPART is the objective of consistency between regulatory decisions over time.
-IPART has considered this objective when evaluating these alternative approaches when making its decision on an appropriate rate of return.
+IPART will consider this objective when evaluating possible alternative approaches to estimating these market-based parameters.

-The remainder of this chapter details IPART's considerations on the individual parameters.
+The remainder of this chapter details IPART's considerations in making this decision.